youavang/youavang.github.io/_posts/2019-11-05-database-in-sql.md

 and TIMECARD.PayPeriodEndDate = '13-DEC-19'
 and TIMECARD.RegHours is not null;
 ```
-The query will generate the detailed pay breakdown:
+The query will generate a detailed pay breakdown:

 <img src="{{ site.url }}{{ site.baseurl }}/images/sql/sql-gross.png" alt="linearly separable data" height="48">

-You can view the enitre codes at this [link](https://https://github.com/youavang/Database-Design-SQL).
+You can view the enitre codes at this [link](https://github.com/youavang/Database-Design-SQL).